 - Maintain open dialogue with regional and local government;

-- Support development of OCHA’s annual Humanitarian Response Plan by acting as PIN’s primary focal point with the clusters.
+- Support development of OCHA’s annual Humanitarian Response Plan and other strategic documents and approached let by relevant stakeholders. by acting as PIN’s primary focal point with the clusters.